 Launch GParted and enter the root password (your password, in most cases) when asked.
 It will take a few seconds to load up all the necessary information about the mounted or unmounted disks and partitions.

 Select the disk you want to partition from the drop-down menu in the top-right.

-If you see a lock icon next to a hard-disk partition, it means that partition is currently mounted and cannot be resized, deleted, or anything else.
-To unmount it, just right-click on it and select Unmount.
-The lock should then disappear allowing you to modify the partition.
+If you see a lock icon next to a disk partition, the partition is currently mounted and cannot be resized, deleted, or anything else.
+To unmount it, right-click on it and select “Unmount.”
+The lock should then disappear, allowing you to modify the partition.

 Create and Resize Partitions with GParted

-It is generally easier and safer to resize a partition from the tail end, that is from the right (Free space following).
-When you’re ready, click on the Resize/Move button.
+It is generally easier and safer to resize a partition from the tail end from the right (“Free space following”).
+When ready, click on the “Resize/Move” button.

 You can leave the default size as it is if you intend to use the entire space for the partition.
-Select a filesystem of your choice and give it a label (optional).
-Click Add when you’re ready.
+Next, select a filesystem of your choice and give it a label (optional).
+Click “Add” when you’re ready.

 Everything you do in GParted is only a preview.
 Nothing you did matters yet, and it won’t until you apply those changes.

 So click on the “Apply” button at the top to apply your changes.
 Hit “Close” when the changes are applied, and you’re done.